Matlal033/Project_PPO_Reacher_Continuous_Control/Report.md

 Then, we clip the ratio of probabilities within a range close to one (e.g. [0.8 to 1,2]), and we multiply by the advantages of doing that action in that state space to obtain the clipped objective. \
 Clipping the ratio decreases the steps while updating the policy, and makes it more stable.
 We compare that clipped objective (clipped ratio * advantage) to the unclipped objective (ratio * advantages), and the smallest value of the two is the one used in order to stay more conservative with the policy updates.

+Since the goal is to maximize the expected returns and that a loss function tries to minimize a value, we use the negative value of the objective during training.
+Entropy is also included has a regulization term in the loss function, in order to increase the stochasticity of the policy, helping with exploration, and potentially faster convergence to a good policy.

 ##### Hypermarameters :
     episode = 2000
     discount_rate = .99